sharkdp/bat/README.md

 bat --generate-config-file
 ```

+There is also now a systemwide configuration file, which is located under `/etc/bat/config` on
+Linux and Mac OS and `C:\ProgramData\bat\config` on windows.
+If the system wide configuration
+file is present, the content of the user configuration will simply be appended to it.

 ### Format

 The configuration file is a simple list of command line arguments.
 Use `bat --help` to see a full list of possible options and values.
 In addition, you can add comments by prepending a line with the `#` character.